 FoneTrac® is a unique primary / secondary location-positioning service, developed at client request over a 5-year period, that is part of IMG’s GlobalSecur® Global Monitoring Service.
 FoneTrac® is usually fully integrated with itinerary monitoring, but is also available as a stand-alone service.

 FoneTrac® is equipped with “Check-In” and “Panic” buttons.
 Our clients are using the former in various ways such as Journey Management (check-in on arrival, at the hotel, at the meeting site, etc.).
 We work with users to construct response protocols, such as the action to be taken in the event of no check-in (auto text reminder, call the traveler / client, check with the hotel and, if necessary, deploy in-country resources.).
 The system has also proved invaluable to account for personnel subsequent to a major incident.

 Pressing the “Panic Button” will send a text message to any number of recipients and to a 24/7, US-based, multilingual Emergency Response Center (ERC) operated by one of our business partners.
-The latter specializes in medical emergencies, worldwide evacuation and can assist with immediate access to worldwide resources.
+The latter specializes in travel emergencies, worldwide evacuation and can assist with immediate access to worldwide resources.

 The panic alert works well even in minimal cellphone / Wi-Fi coverage areas.
 In practice, messaging works even though voice calls and email may fail.
 (As well as FoneTrac® monitoring for our multinational clients, we are currently assisting NGO’s/film crews in remote areas of South Sudan, Mali, Burkina Faso, etc.)

 FoneTrac® can be enabled at company level and also by individual users.
 The service does not monitor smartphones continually for a number of valid reasons (privacy concerns, battery use, etc.,) and does not require any devices in addition to the smartphone – in practice, carrying a separate device has been rejected by our clients, since this may be mislaid, etc.)